vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 613 commits since the previous release, including 249 fixes.
+More than 615 commits since the previous release, including 250 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Wed May 13 04:57:42 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Thu May 14 04:56:05 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER